bep/poormanscdn/README.md

 All configuration is done by editing the `config.json` file.
 Options:

-- Listen: interface and port to listen on - examples: 127.0.0.1:8080 to listen on localhost on port 8080 or :80 to listen on all interfaces on port 80
+- `Listen`: interface and port to listen on - examples: `127.0.0.1:8080` to listen on localhost on port 8080 or `:https` to listen on all interfaces on port 443
-- S3Bucket: S3 bucket name
-- S3AccessKey: S3 Access Key
+- `DefaultAccessKey`: S3 Access Key (alternatively leave this blank and use `AWS_ACCESS_KEY` ENV variable).
+Override at the `Hosts` level if needed.
-- S3SecretKey: S3 Secret Key
+- `DefaultSecretKey`: S3 Secret Key (alternatively leave this blank and use `AWS_SECRET_ACCESS_KEY` ENV variable).
+Override at the `Hosts` level if needed.
+- `Secret`: the secret key used to sign download URLs and purge requests - example: use `$ hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/urandom` to generate 128 bit key. (alternatively leave this blank and use `PCDN_SECRET` ENV variable)
-- TmpDir: where to store temporary files, need not persist between executions
+- `TmpDir`: where to store temporary files, need not persist between executions
-- CacheDir: where to store cached files, should persist between executions to avoid emptying the cache
+- `CacheDir`: where to store cached files, should persist between executions to avoid emptying the cache
-- CacheSize: the maximum size in bytes of the cache - example: 40000000000 to use at most 40GB
+- `CacheSize`: the maximum size in bytes of the cache - example: 40000000000 to use at most 40GB
-- DatabaseDir: where to store database files, should persist between executions to maintain last-downloaded times for cached files
+- `DatabaseDir`: where to store database files, should persist between executions to maintain last-downloaded times for cached files
+- `TLSCertificateDir`: where to store Let's Encrypt certificates (if blank, will disable https:// on all hosts).
+See *Using HTTPS* below.
-- FreeSpaceBatchSizeInBytes: when the cache is full, free this many bytes, should be at least as large as the largest file you'll store in your cache - example: 1000000000 to free 1GB
+- `FreeSpaceBatchSizeInBytes`: when the cache is full, free this many bytes, should be at least as large as the largest file you'll store in your cache - example: 1000000000 to free 1GB
-- Secret: the secret key used to sign download URLs and purge requests - example: use `$ hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/urandom` to generate 128 bit key.
-- SigRequired: if true, only allows downloads using signed URLs
+- `SigRequired`: if true, only allows downloads using signed URLs

-If ENV variables `AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, or `PCDN_SECRET` are present,
-they will override `config.json` values.
+- `Hosts`: dictionary of virtual hosts (see *Virtual Hosts* below), in the format:
+	`"domainoripaddress": { "Bucket": "s3bucket", "Path": "base path within bucket", "AccessKey": "leaveblanktouseDefaultAccessKey", "SecretKey": "leaveblanktouseDefaultSecretKey" }`

+   Note: Usage of HTTPS requires a valid domain name.

 ## Usage